If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Can I skip the Naruto movies?

 None of the Naruto movies are considered canon, which means that they don't do anything to impact the story or characters in a significant way.
 This means that you can safely skip them if you want to speed up your way through all those episodes, you don't need to watch the movies as well.
-However, there are some very cool moments and some outstanding animation in the films so they are worth watching if you have the time.
+However, as we said in the Naruto Movies in Order section above, there are some very cool moments and some outstanding animation in the films so they are worth watching if you have the time.
 Just don't expect anything important to happen.

 - Why the finales of My Hero Academia, Jujutsu Kaisen, and One Piece feel like the end of an era in manga